The Carrington Event: The Solar Storm That Set Telegraphs on Fire (And Could Wipe Out the Internet Today)

 To understand what happened, and what could happen again, here’s a fast breakdown of solar storms:

-This is the big one.
+This is the big one to understand: Coronal Mass Ejections.
 CMEs are giant clouds of magnetized plasma ejected from the Sun.
 When aimed at Earth, they can interact with our magnetic field and cause geomagnetic storms.

 The Carrington Event was a direct hit.
 And it was fast.
-Usually, CMEs take 2–4 days to reach us.
-This one made it in 17 hours.
+Usually, CMEs take 2–4 days to reach us, but this one made it in 17 hours.
 That’s like a cosmic sucker punch.

 What Happened to the Telegraphs?

 Telegraphs were the 1859 version of the internet.
-They were:
+They were wired across continents, powered by batteries, and fairly delicate by today’s standards.

 This was the first time humans realized that space weather could physically affect Earth’s infrastructure.